grafana/grafana/docs/sources/developers/plugins/build-a-logs-data-source-plugin.md

 Data logs are defined as data stored over a period of time in different systems or environments for the purpose of tracking certain events.

-Grafana data source plugins support metrics , logs, and other data types.
+Grafana data source plugins support metrics, logs, and other data types.
 The steps to build a logs data source plugin are largely the same as for a metrics data source, but there are a few differences.

 ## Before you begin